jakimowb/enmapbox_testmigration2/doc/source/usr_section/application_tutorials/tutorial_1.rst

         </details></div>
         </br>

-   * **B3**: Compare pairs of spectra from the airborne and spaceborne hyperspectral images (*hymap_berlin.bsq*, *enmap_berlin.bsq*).
+   * **B3**: Compare pairs of spectra from the airborne and spaceborne hyperspectral images (:file:`hymap_berlin.bsq`, :file:`enmap_berlin.bsq`).
 For which urban surface materials is it still possible to collect pure spectra at spaceborne scale, and for which not?

      .. raw:: html